 The underground lake of Saint-Léonard is located along the main valley of Canton Valais – the Rhone.
 As it is located under the vineyards, it cannot be seen on normal satellite maps.
 But do not fear, as it truly does exist underground.

-Travelling by Public Transportation
+Traveling by Public Transportation

 To get to Saint-Léonard Lake with public transportation, you can either do one of the following: